blended-modeling/eatxt/README.md

 4. Generate the EATXT editor

 	a.
-Go the directory “plugins\org.eclipse.eatop.eastadl22\model” where you will see two genmodel files and they usually contain “.xml” in their names, please remove “.xml” from their names (i.e., their extensions should be .genmodel).
+Open the project `src/org.bumble.eatxt` folder in the `org.bumble.eatxt` project **(Please check the java version in the “Java Build Path”, and it should be no lower than 17)**.

 	b.
-Open the project `src/org.bumble.eatxt` folder in the `org.bumble.eatxt` project **(Please check the java version in the “Java Build Path”, and it should be no lower than 17)**.

-	c.
 Right click on the `.mwe2` file and choose `Run As` -> `MWE2 workflow` from the context menu.
 Because Eclipse may still display a few errors at this time, you may be asked if you want to continue.
 Please click “Proceed”.

 	**Then all the errors will be disappeared.**